Most Common Mistakes Entrepreneurs Make

 6. Pricing

-• Test Your Market
+Test Your Market!

 Market testing involves taking a small-scale version of your business idea and getting customer feedback.

-You can’t afford to be wrong in the large scale.
-This will cost you sums of money which can take years to recover, if at all.
+You can’t afford to be wrong on a large scale.
+This will cost you sums of money, which can take years to recover, if at all.
+Make sure to work on a small scale.

-Make sure to work in the small scale, figure out the blemishes that need to be corrected, and then you can ramp up production with confidence.
+Figure out the blemishes that need to be corrected, and then you can confidently ramp up production.

 Our Summary – Five Mistakes Entrepreneurs Make